 Applicants who have completed Step I will schedule an appointment to take the Test of Essential Academic Skills (TEAS) test.
-Students can sign up for the TEAS online via the Allied Health Programs page of the College website.
+Students can sign up for the TEAS online via the Information for Allied Health Students page of the College website.
 Applicants are allowed to take the TEAS twice in a 12 month period, with each attempt being at least 30 days apart.
 The highest TEAS score taken within the last two years will be used for ranking.
 TEAS scores more than two years old will not be accepted.